moondance-labs/tanssi-docs/dapp-developers/integrations/indexers/subsquid/quick-start.md

     }
     ```

-And that's all you have to do to configure your Subsquid project to index Substrate data on your Tanssi Substrate Appchain!
+And that's all you have to do to configure your Subsquid project to index Substrate data on your Tanssi Substrate appchain!
 Now you can update the `schema.graphql`, `src/main.ts`, `typegen.json`, and `src/processor.ts` files to index the data you need for your project!

 ## Index a Tanssi EVM Appchain {: #index-evm-appchains }

-To get started indexing EVM data on a Tanssi EVM Appchain, you'll need to create a Subsquid project and configure it for your Tanssi Appchain by taking the following steps:
+To get started indexing EVM data on a Tanssi EVM appchain, you'll need to create a Subsquid project and configure it for your Tanssi appchain by taking the following steps:

 1. You can create a Subsquid project for EVM data by using the generic [EVM template](https://github.com/subsquid-labs/squid-evm-template){target=\_blank} or you can use the [ABI template](https://github.com/subsquid-labs/squid-abi-template){target=\_blank} for indexing data related to a specific contract